 Then don’t hesitate to contact us!
 Our team have a wealth of experience and are available to help you Monday to Friday between the hours of 08:30 and 16:30.
 If we can’t take your call immediately, we will be back in touch with you just as soon as we can.

 At Cambridge IVF we are well placed to offer you both initial and ongoing support.
 We work with a qualified and independent counsellor who is available to you and has experience of working with men in similar situations.
 Please contact us on 01223 349010 if you feel you would like an appointment to speak with our counsellor confidentially.

 The laboratory team at Cambridge IVF have a combined experience of over 25 years in performing the range of tests which in combination provide a complete and accurate semen analysis.
 The lab is inspected by CPA (Clinical Pathology Accreditation) and tests are performed in accordance with the guidance set out by the World Health Organisation (WHO), the British Andrology Society (BAS) and the Association of Biomedical Anthologists (ABA).
 The laboratory subscribes to the National External Quality Assurance Scheme (UKNEQAS) for semen analysis.

 Queries or complaints

-If you have any questions regarding any part of the Andrology Service provided by Cambridge IVF please do not hesitate to contact us using any of the contact details on the back of this information at any time between the hours of 08:30 and 16:30.
-If you are unhappy with any part of the service or wish to speak to someone about an issue relating to your care please contact or lead clinical scientist or if you prefer the Patient Liaison Service (PALS) at Addenbrooke’s Hospital who you can reach by emailing firstname.lastname@example.org or telephoning extension 2756 at Addenbrooke’s Hospital.
+If you have any questions regarding any part of the Andrology Service provided by Cambridge IVF please do not hesitate to contact us using any of the contact details on the back of this information at any time between the hours of 08:00 and 16:00.
+If you are unhappy with any part of the service or wish to speak to someone about an issue relating to your care please contact our lead clinical scientist or if you prefer, the Patient Liaison Service (PALS) at Cambridge University Hospitals (CUH).